 Being primarily dependent on the depth of the potential well, also T_X shows correlations with L_K and σ_c ; however, temperatures are measured with larger uncertainties than luminosities, and therefore these correlations are poorer than those involving $L{X,GAS}$, and it is more difficult to derive the possible dependence of T_X on secondary factors.
-Note that measured T_X values are close to, or slightly larger than, the value of $\langle T{\star} \rangle$, the stellar temperature (sections "Global Properties of the Hot ISM: Scaling Laws" and "Injection Temperatures and Observed Temperatures"; Pellegrini, 2011); therefore, other forms of heating, for example, the AGN feedback, do not seem to affect the average T_X .
-AGN feedback, indeed, is shown by numerical modeling to produce temperature fluctuations limited to the central region (Pellegrini et al., 2012a; Gaspari et al., 2013; Li and Bryan, 2014).
+Note that measured T_X values are close to, or slightly larger than, the value of $\langle T{\star} \rangle$, the 'stellar' temperature (Sections 3.2 and 4.4; Pellegrini 2011); therefore, other forms of heating, as for example the AGN feedback, do not seem to affect the average T_X .
+AGN feedback, indeed, is shown by numerical modeling to produce temperature fluctuations limited to the central region (Pellegrini et al. 2012a; Gaspari et al. 2013; Li & Bryan 2014).
 More on the effects of AGN feedback as shown by numerical simulations is briefly summarized below, together with those of the environment.

-Two More Actors: Environment and AGN Feedback
+4.12 Two More Actors: Environment and AGN Feedback

-For relatively isolated ETGs, the mass input from internal sources alone can account for $L{X,GAS} \lesssim (5-6) \times 10^{41}$ erg s-1, while the largest observed values can reach $L{X,GAS} \sim 10^{42}$ erg s-1 and more (section "Global Properties of the Hot ISM: Scaling Laws"; Fig. 14).
+For relatively isolated ETGs, the mass input from internal sources alone can account for $L{X,GAS} \leq (5-6) \times 10^{41}$ erg s-1, while the largest observed values can reach $L{\rm X,GAS} \sim 10^{42}$ erg s-1 and more (Section 3.2; Figure 14).
 These, though, pertain to central or brightest galaxies in clusters and groups, for which it is difficult to separate the cluster/group emission from that of the ETG itself.
-Moreover, for galaxies at the center of a group, a cluster, or a substructure in it, the intragroup/intracluster medium has an important confinement effect, which significantly increases $L{X,GAS}$; gas accretion from outside can also be more important than in noncentral ETGs (Mathews and Brighenti, 2003).
-Noncentral ETGs, instead, may suffer from depletion of their hot gas content when moving in a dense external medium, due to the ram pressure stripping or the Kelvin-Helmholtz instability caused by the velocity shears between the two media.
-Evidence of ongoing gas stripping is provided by upstream truncation of the hot coronae and downstream gas tails, as observed in the Virgo and Fornax clusters (section "2D Spatial Distributions of X-Ray Surface Brightness and Gas Temperature"; Sarazin, 2012; Roediger et al., 2011, 2015).
-Infall of ETGs in the ICM is often accompanied by the phenomenon of "sloshing," which creates prominent cold fronts in this medium (section "2D Spatial Distributions of X-Ray Surface Brightness and Gas Temperature"; Roediger et al., 2011).
-The environment has an effect also on the temperature profile in the outer galactic region, where the temperature tends to the large intragroup/intracluster medium values, when this medium is present, due to an external pressure effect (Vedder et al., 1988); this characteristic of the outer temperature profile is indeed observed (section "1D Radial Profiles of the X-Ray Surface Brightness and Temperature Distributions").
+Moreover, for galaxies at the center of a group, a cluster, or a substructure in it, the intragroup/intracluster medium has an important confinement effect, which significantly increases $L{X GAS}$; gas accretion from outside can also be more important than in non-central ETGs (Mathews & Brighenti 2003).
+Non-central ETGs, instead, may suffer from depletion of their hot gas content when moving in a dense external medium, due to the ram pressure stripping, or the Kelvin-Helmholtz instability caused by the velocity shears between the two media.
+Evidence of ongoing gas stripping is provided by upstream truncation of the hot coronae, and downstream gas tails, as observed in the Virgo and Fornax clusters (Section 3.7; Sarazin 2012; Roediger et al. 2011, 2015).
+Infall of ETGs in the ICM is often accompanied by the phenomenon of 'sloshing', which creates prominent cold fronts in this medium (Section 3.7; Roediger et al. 2011).
+The environment has an effect also on the temperature profile in the outer galactic region, where the temperature tends to the large intragroup/intracluster medium values, when this medium is present, due to an external pressure effect (Vedder et al. 1988); this characteristic of the outer temperature profile is indeed observed (Section 3.4).